 This article contains affiliate links.
-This article was first published in October 2015 and has been updated several times, last one in March 2018.
+This article was first published in October 2015 and has been updated several times, last time in June 2019.

-Lucky us, you can get to a lot of islands near Singapore by ferry so you don’t even need to go to the airport for that quick getaway to a beach resort to soak in the warm weather in a place that feels hours away from the urban maze.
+Lucky us, you can get to a lot of island resorts near Singapore by ferry so you don’t even need to go to the airport for that quick getaway to a beach hotel to soak in the warm weather in a place that feels hours away from the urban maze.

-Let’s look at the closest Malaysian and Indonesian islands to Singapore.
+Let’s look at the closest Malaysian and Indonesian islands as well as luxury resorts near Singapore.

 - Islands near Singapore

-- 4. The Sanchaya – For a refined luxury Resort on Bintan
+- 3. The Sanchaya – for a refined luxury resort on Bintan

 Islands near Singapore

 The closest islands to Singapore are the Southern islands.
 These islands are still part of Singapore territory so there is no passport control, you just jump on the ferry and get there within 20min.
-There are some basic accommodation options on those islands but there is not that much to do so they tend to be day trips rather than weekend getaways from Singapore.
+There are some basic accommodation options on those islands but there is not that much to do so they tend to be day trips rather than a fancy weekend resort getaway from Singapore.

 After the Southern Islands, the closest group of islands to Singapore are in Batam.
 The nearest point in Batam is Nongsapura, a mere 30min ferry ride away.